software-mansion-labs/discussions-and-proposals/proposals/0647-support-for-multiple-js-runtime-debugging.md

 ## Adoption strategy

-The implementation of this feature doesn't require any additional steps from application or library developers and is fully backward compatible.
+The implementation of this feature does not require any additional steps from application or library developers as it is fully backward compatible.
 In Reanimated, we have been using a custom patch for Metro for almost a year without encountering any issues related to thiose changes.